Subacute sclerosing panencephalitis: Prognosis

-In the classic presentation of the disease death occurs in 1 to 3 years, but faster and slower progressions can occur.
-Faster deterioration in cases of acute fulminant SSPE leads to death within 3 months of diagnosis.
-Although the prognosis is bleak for SSPE past stage 1, there is a 5% spontaneous remission rate—this may be either a full remission that may last many years or an improvement in condition giving a longer progression period or at least a longer period with the less severe symptoms.
+Almost everyone who develops SSPE dies as a result of SSPE or secondary complications.
+Commonly, the person dies within a few months to a few years.
+Faster deterioration in cases of acute fulminant SSPE can lead to death within 3 months of diagnosis.
+This faster progression may be called measles inclusion body encephalitis.

+Although the prognosis is bleak for SSPE past stage 1, there is a 5% spontaneous remission rate.
+This may take the form of either a full remission of symptoms that may last many years, or an improvement in condition, giving a longer progression period, or else at least a longer period with the less severe symptoms.